Tavitu97/Countries-Surey-API-/README.md

 sqlite was used for this project.
 To view the db file, sqlite will need to be installed on your machine.

+# Virtual Environment

+    Virtual environments are independent groups of Python libraries, one for each project.
+Packages installed for one project will not affect other projects or the operating system’s packages.
+    To create a virtual environment, follow the next steps:
+    1. Navigate to the project location:
+    Open the cmd and navigate via cd command to the directory where the API is located.
+    In this specific case:
+    cd D:\Github\Countries-Survey-API-
+    2. Create an environment
+    In the cmd, insert the following command: py -3 -m venv venv
+    Your cmd will change to show the name of the activated environment

+    3. Activate the environment
+    In the cmd insert the next command: venv\Scripts\activate

+    4. Install the requirements
+    In the cmd insert the next command: venv\Scripts\activate

+    5. Install the requirements
+    To install all the modules required for this API, activate the environment in the API folder and run the following command in the cmd: pip install -r requirements.txt .

 # Run the API